The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Privacy-Related Policies

-GenAI’s remarkable capacity to analyze data and make complex analyses further amplifies privacy concerns.
-There is clear a privacy gaps in existing privacy policies as it relates to AI systems.
-Most of these policies and regulations were proposed pre-AI and even newer ones per Gen AI where there has been less information on privacy implications of these systems.
-Such gap may pose significant challenges to privacy laws and they will need further amendments to address emerging privacy concerns from Gen AI.
+GenAI’s remarkable capability to analyze data and perform complex analysis further amplifies privacy concerns.
+There are clear privacy gaps in existing privacy policies as they relate to AI systems.
+Most of these policies and regulations were proposed pre-AI and even newer ones pre-Gen AI where there has been less information on privacy implications of these systems.
+Such gaps may pose significant challenges to privacy laws and they will need further amendments to address newer emerging privacy concerns.

 The recent AI Foundation Model Transparency Act~\cite {AIFMact} mandates FTC and NIST to establish standards for data sharing by foundation model deployers.
-This legislation goal is to empower consumers to make well informed decisions when they interact with AI.
+This legislation aims to empower consumers to make welliinformed decisions when they interact with AI.
 The Algorithmic Accountability Act of 2023~\cite{AIAccAct} also requires companies to assess the impacts of the AI systems on consumer privacy and give users choices when they interact with AI systems.

-These regulations mostly require keeping the data in its location and restrict its processing based on the intended collection purposes.
-Federated learning is a potential solution to facilitate compliance with these privacy laws.
+\textbf{Future policy.} The previous regulations mostly require keeping the data in its location and restrict its processing based on intended collection purposes.
+GL is a potential solution to facilitate compliance with these privacy laws.
+In the near future, we anticipate a growing alignment between technological advancements -- especially in artificial intelligence (AI) and FL -- and evolving regulatory frameworks.
+This alignment will likely follow several key pathways.